MightyW0lf/ItemScorePlus/metadata/README.md

 * Fixed: [Item descriptions with item score get overriden by other mods](https://github.com/MightyW0lf/ItemScorePlus/issues/1)
 * Compatibility fixes for changes to the item score API in [BetterUI](https://thunderstore.io/package/XoXFaby/BetterUI/) [v2.5.5](https://github.com/xoxfaby/BetterUI/releases/tag/v2.5.5).
+* Support for item score in descriptions in logbook has been removed (for now at least).

 ### [1.0.1](https://github.com/MightyW0lf/ItemScorePlus/releases/tag/v1.0.1)